Junks5020/deepe-docs/docs/about/support.md

 If you encounter a problem using DeepExtension:

 1. First, check the documentation and FAQs.
-2. If the issue persists, please email us with the following details:
+2. If the issue persists, please email support@deepextension.ai with the following details:

    - DeepExtension version
    - Operating system / environment